Nikhat Zareen: Junior World Championships (2011–2015)

-2019 Thailand Open International Boxing Tournament
+International tournament victories (2016–2022)

 She won a silver medal at Thailand Open International Boxing Tournament held in Bangkok.

-2019 Strandja Memorial Boxing Tournament

 She won a gold medal at Strandja Memorial Boxing Tournament held in Sofia, Bulgaria.

-2022 Strandja Memorial Boxing Tournament

 Zareen defeated Ukraine's Tetiana Kob, a three-time European Championships medallist 4-1 to clinch a gold medal at the 73rd Strandja Memorial Boxing Tournament in Sofia, Bulgaria.
 The women's team was led by coach Bhaskar Bhatt.
 She also beat Tokyo Olympics silver medallist Buse Naz Çakıroğlu in the semi-finals.

-2022 IBA Women's World Boxing Championships
+World Boxing Championships & Commonwealth Games (2022–2024)

 On 19 May 2022, Zareen won the gold medal in the 52 kg category at the Women's World Championship defeating Thailand's Jitpong Jutamas in the fly-weight final in Istanbul, Turkey.
 Zareen became the fifth Indian women's boxer to win a gold medal at the World Championships, joining Mary Kom, Laishram Sarita Devi, Jenny R. L., and Lekha K. C. She was only the second Indian boxer to win a World Championships Gold Medal abroad (outside India) after M.C.
 Mary Kom, who did it four times out of her six Gold Medals.

-2022 Commonwealth Games

 Zareen won the third gold medal for India in the Commonwealth Games 2022 in Birmingham after defeating Carly McNaul of Northern Ireland by 5-0 on 7 August 2022 in the 48–50 kg category (light flyweight category).

+Nikhat won 2nd world championship gold medal in 2023 New Delhi IBA Women's world boxing championships after defeating Vietnam's Nguyen Thi Tam by 5-0 unanimous decision in the 48-50 kg category on 26 March 2023.

+Zareen who entered the Olympics unseeded, defeated Maxi Carina Kloetzer 5-0 in the women’s 50 kg boxing round of 32 and proceeded to the pre-quarterfinal.
+She lost the round of 16 bout to Chinese world number 1 Wu Yu in a unanimous defeat of 5-0.